ye-spencer/ye-spencer/README.md

 ### Extension for finding cheaper items
  Or quicker delivery, or for a certain quantity

+### Application that combines all of the course evaluations that is put together of Hopkins Course Evaluations
+ Possibily put together in a more understandable and interpretable way

 Feel free to take any of these ideas, these are simply ideas that I think will be fun and/or benefit society in some way.